link2qaiser/docker-mysql-phpmyadmin/README.md

 In `.env` you need to provide APP_NAME MYSQL versions and credentials.

-- You need to create the network before run `docker network create app-network`
+- You need to create the network before run `docker network create mysql-network`